Ernst & Young: Investment banking

 In 2014, tax arrangements negotiated by EY for The Walt Disney Company, Koch Industries, Skype, and other multinational corporations became public in the so-called Luxembourg Leaks.
-The disclosure of these and other tax arrangements led to controversial discussions about tax avoidance.
+The disclosure of these, and other tax arrangements, led to controversial discussions about tax avoidance.

 In 2015, EY's member firm in Japan, Ernst & Young ShinNihon, was fined for failing to spot irregularities since 2008 while auditing its client Toshiba, which was Japan's worst accounting scandal in years.
 The firm was also suspended from taking up new business for three months.
-An official from Japan's Financial Services Agency (FSA) described that "there was a grave breach of duty".
-The firm's CEO and chairman, Koichi Hanabusa stepped down the following month to take responsibility and monthly salaries for 19 employees were cut from 20 per cent to 50 per cent.
+An official from Japan's Financial Services Agency (FSA) stated that "there was a grave breach of duty".
+The firm's CEO and chairman, Koichi Hanabusa, stepped down the following month to take responsibility and monthly salaries for 19 employees were cut from 20 per cent to 50 per cent.

 In an unusual move, the FSA publicly named seven accountants involved in the audit who were accused of failing to exercise due caution and signing off on false financial documents.
-The FSA also said the "firm’s operations were deeply improper".
-ShinNihon, at the time, was Japan's biggest accounting firm, with 3,500 certified accountants and 4,000 clients.
+The FSA also said that the "firm’s operations were deeply improper".
+ShinNihon was, at the time, Japan's biggest accounting firm, with 3,500 certified accountants and 4,000 clients.

 ShinNihon audited about 960 listed companies in Japan, the most among the Big Four, as reported in 2015.
 ShinNihon had audited Toshiba for over 60 years and the firm had around 70 staff serving Toshiba before the accounting scandal broke.

 In 2017, Ernst & Young Baltic, member of the EY network, was accused of using the emission assumptions of highly polluting EURO II trucks (manufactured before 2001) to falsely increase the socio-economic benefits of the new railway for the period 2026–2055 by 3 billion euros in the Rail Baltica Cost-Benefit Analysis.
 The total mistakes amounted to more than 4 billion euros and constituted 20% of the total socio-economic benefit of the Rail Baltica.
 Correction of the mistakes made the project unfeasible.
 EY has refused to provide any comments to the media regarding the public accusations.

 Employment culture

+Alumni

+Notable EY alumni include Sheila Fraser, who served as Auditor General of Canada from 2001 to 2011, and Suzette Kent, who served as Chief Information Officer of the United States.